Tulip-Dev/tulip/doc/python/graphvisualattributes.rst

         if viewSelection[graph.source(e)] and viewSelection[graph.target(e)]:
             viewSelection[e] = True

+.. _graph-colors:

 Colors of graph elements and labels
 ------------------------------------

 The colors of nodes and edges can be modified through the **"viewColor"** and **"viewBorderColor"** graph properties (of type :class:`tlp.ColorProperty`).
-The colors of nodes and edges labels can be modified through the **"viewLabelColor"** graph property.
+The colors of nodes and edges labels can be modified through the **"viewLabelColor"** and **"viewLabelBorderColor"** graph property.
 The colors must be given in RGBA format through an instance of the :class:`tlp.Color` class.

 The sample code below colors nodes whose degree is greater than 3 in blue and the others in green::